-Two of my clients recently celebrated becoming published authors.
-What a privilege it has been to assist them in achieving their goals of shifting from writer to "author."
+Three of my clients recently celebrated becoming published authors.
+What a privilege it has been to assist them in achieving their goals of shifting from "writer" to "author."

 Don't misunderstand how Nancy came to write a query that interested a fabulous agent.
 She didn't just "whip" it out.
-Nobody ever does that!
+Nobody ever does!
 Nancy worked (with my assistance) diligently through several drafts until she had identified the core of her story and had crafted a "hook" (the query letter first paragraph) that captivated the interest of her dream agent.
-It's Posted Here.
+Her query is Posted Here.

 BTW: The story of RATCHET deals with love, forgiveness, and self-acceptance, issues that touch hearts of all readers.
 You'll love reading Nancy's book, regardless of your age!
 Meet Nancy on her website.

 If your goal is to become published, I can help you~

 Although my clients write everything from Picture Books to Young Adult to Romance to Detective and every genre in between, they all have one thing in common.
 They've made the mental shift from "telling" to "selling" and switched into "sales" mode.
 This enabled them to create effective query letters that opened doors into the publishing world and launched their careers as authors.